|Please, Do Read This First!

 Miniature Schnauzer owners have reported that their Schnauzer's bumps have come and gone depending on whether or not they were feeding their Schnauzer a particular food.

 2. Fish Oil: Many owners have reported that fish oil completely eliminated their Schnauzer's bumps.
+One possible reason for this is that fish oil reduces inflammation.

 Miniature Schnauzer owners have reported that their Schnauzer's bumps have come and gone depending on whether or not they were giving their Schnauzer fish oil supplements.

-Case Study: A Miniature Schnauzer had bumps that felt like BBs under its skin.
+Case Study: A Miniature Schnauzer had cyst-like Schnauzer bumps that felt like BBs under its skin.
 Over time, they increased and decreased in size as they would build up and then excrete fluid, which would crust on the surface.
 For treatment, the family vet recommended fish oil with Omega-3.

 For dogs up to 20 lb, the vet recommended 500 mg a day.
 But it's really expensive to buy 500 mg capsules because most people take larger doses.
 So the family settled on 1000 mg capsules, one every other day.
 Then to make things even easier, they decided to just give them to their Schnauzer on Mondays, Wednesdays and Fridays.